matthewtodd/zmk-config/README.md

 - Removed [additional features][miryoku-additional-features] (boot, base, tap, extra, opposite, current).
 - Removed keys I didn't use (insert, RGB, power & output toggles, scroll lock).
-- Defaulted to [Sturdy][sturdy] for the base layer.
-This may be foolish (I was pretty comfortable with Colemak-DH), but I'm curious to give it a proper try.

 ## Things I might try someday